kueselj/EasyAnimator/resources/README.txt

 we didn't have a bunch of static code that went untested.
 At the end of adding a bunch of parameters we use the build method which launches the application with those settings applied.

+//ASSIGNMENT 7//

+Just so ya know.
+Gotta press start to actually start the animation, not gonna pop up for no good reason.

+This assignment we decided to add keyFrames.
+However, we still have backwards compatibility with our motions that we had.
+Adaptor much?. keyFrames add a lot of flexibility to the model as we can now add the state of a given shape at a particular moment in time.

+Next, we started implementing our new editorView and corresponding controller.
+This implementation was a hot debate topic for the team.
+We on three separate occasions changed where the logic for the view would be located.
+It is now all in the view, so ticks, the timer, etc. Piazza said this was ok but as expected we ran into some major design issues when trying to implement listeners as they somewhat had to live in the view as opposed to the controller which is not what we wanted.

+Our view functionality can be placed into two categories.
+Playback controls, and our editor features.
+The playback controls are all buttons.
+We think this looks better.
+KeyBoard buttons are no fun.
+We did implement a keyBoard function though as requested to save and load files.
+The editor features panel is a combination of JCombo boxes, JButtons, and textFields.
+A user can use to JComboBoxes to select from all the available shapes.
+Another JComboBox is used to select from all the available ticks for that given shape.
+Which, happens to be a keyFrame technically.
+All of that selected keyFrame's fields are then displayed in the text boxes.
+The user can edit them and save that keyFrame.
+They can also add a new keyframe for that shape.
+Buttons are used to create a new shape, save a keyFrame, and delete a keyFrame.

+We added some additional un-required features to the the view, such as the ability to pause, then go through the individual ticks so the user can see a shapes state at an exact keyFrame.
+A tick count is displayed for convenience.
+When selecting add a new keyframe, the textFields will automatically fill with the state of the selected state at that tick!

+Our controller implementation is unfortunately a little thin.
+Holds a model and a view.
+It is itself a listener that the view can use for certain action events.
+The controller, once activated by an action event, will then decide what to do.
+Renaming a shape, creating a new keyFrame, deleting a keyFrame, modifying keyframe, adding a shape, deleting a shape.